fireae/arcbuild/README.md

 ## Features

-- Integration is light!
-Only need to add ONLY ONE file (`arcbuild.cmake`) to your CMake project.
 - Pure CMake scripts and no other dependencies.
 - Support major platforms and system architectres, e.g. `windows`, `linux`, `android`, `ios`, `tizen`, etc.
 - Support to combine multiple modules into one library automatically.
 It's useful when building static library for SDK delivery.